sikang/mpl_ros/README.md

 It also extracts the control commands for the generated trajectory and saves as `trajectory_commands.bag`.

-Another example using ellipsoid model can be found in `mpl_test_node/launch/test_primitive_cloud`, in which a point cloud is used as obstacles, and the robot is modeled as ellipsoid.
+Another example using ellipsoid model can be found in `mpl_test_node/launch/ellipsoid_planner_node`, in which a point cloud is used as obstacles, and the robot is modeled as the ellipsoid.
 More information can be found in the paper ["Search-based Motion Planning for Aggressive Flight in SE(3)"](http://ieeexplore.ieee.org/document/8264768/).

 The planned trajectory and voxel map are visualized in Rviz as: